Skip to Main Content

 FIU University Core Curriculum (UCC)

-Implementation of the UCC and day-to-day monitoring of student compliance with UCC requirements are the responsibility of the Office of Academic Support Initiatives & Services (OASIS) within the Division of Academic and Student Affairs.
+Implementation of the UCC and day-to-day monitoring of student compliance with UCC requirements are the responsibility of the Office of Academic Support Initiatives & Services (OASIS) within the Division of Academic Affairs.
 Academic advising is a priority at the university.
 Undergraduate students are assigned to academic advisors within their major who will assist them with understanding and completing the requirements of the UCC.

 For information about the Florida Postsecondary Institutions General Education Digital Badges, please visit the Office of Micro-Credentials.

 Postsecondary Civic Literacy (CL) Requirement: Students must demonstrate understanding of American Civics via completed course work or test credit.
 This requirement is applicable to freshmen students enrolling for the first time in a Florida state college or university starting Summer 2018 or transfer students starting Fall 2018.
 Note: Students initially entering a Florida state college or university Summer B 2021 and thereafter must now complete both a course and an exam.
-In addition to AMH 2020 and POS 2041, AMH 2010 will also satisfy the state of Florida's Civic Literacy course requirement if taken Fall 2024 or later.
+In addition to AMH 2020 and POS 2041, AMH 2010 will also satisfy the state of Florida's civic literacy course requirement if taken Fall 2024 or later.

 course